Lawrence Jenco: Release

 Toward the end of his captivity, Jenco was asked by one of his guards if he forgave his captors.
 Jenco tells in his book that at that moment he realised that he was being called to forgive, to "let go of revenge, retaliation and vindictiveness".
 Jenco received the Peace Abbey Courage of Conscience Award for his capacity to forgive his captors having been held hostage for 18 months and tortured by religious extremists in Beirut.

+He became campus minister at the University of Southern California following his release.
+In 1995, Jenco wrote the book Bound to Forgive: the Pilgrimage to Reconciliation of a Beirut Hostage.

+Death and legacy

+In 1996, Jenco died of pancreatic and lung cancer in the rectory of St. Domitilla Church in Hillside, Illinois.
+He is buried in the Queen of Heaven Cemetery in Hillside, Illinois.